amuweee/skt_notes/adventure-notes.md

   - Remember a woman with black hair and purple dress.
   - Golden Goose could refer to Grand Dam River Boat

+- Zealia
+  - A beautiful young woman but is a super meanie.
+Apparently comes from a family of modest nobility and joined the nomad clan to be rebellious.
+  - Does everything to gain attention, despite being a rogue.
+Is often the center of attention of most other males in the nomad clan
+  - Second best hunter after Niku.
+Not trustworhy and often played pranks on Niku.
+  - One day left the nomad clan because she wanted to become something called an "influencer" in a big city.

+## Calling Horns
+- Tamalin (tavern keeper)
+  - Trolls have been attacking the village recently.
+Usually they resides in the swamps of High Forest but they've been raiding farms and attacking horses.

 ### Notes
 - Mask Lords runs Waterdeep